 20.4.
 An attorney-at-law should refrain from publicly stating his/her position on social and legal phenomena that may harm the interests of his/her client.

 20.5.
-In public appearances, an attorney-at-law should observe the prohibition of advertising and have regard to the significance and reputation of the legal profession.
+In public appearances, an attorney-at-law should observe the rules on advertising and have regard to the significance and reputation of the legal profession.

 20.6.
-An attorney-at-law should advise a journalist who wants to inform the public about his/her case of the prohibition of advertising.
+An attorney-at-law should advise a journalist who wants to inform the public about his/her case of the rules on advertising.

 20.7.
 While performing a function requiring a temporary leave of absence from the practice of law, an attorney-at-law may not use the professional title “attorney-at-law” with his name.